In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Rinse the rice.

 In a medium frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Stir in the onion, bell pepper, and rice, season with salt and pepper, and cook until the vegetables start to soften, 1 to 2 minutes.
-Add the tomato paste and stir until evenly incorporated and fragrant, about 1 minute.
+Add the tomato paste and stir until fragrant and evenly incorporated, about 1 minute.
 Add 1 cup [2 cups] water.
 Bring to a boil, reduce to a simmer, cover, and cook until the rice is tender and the liquid is absorbed, 15 to 20 minutes.
 Meanwhile, prepare the rest of the meal.

 Make the garlic–sherry vinegar mixture